-Just because a particular state allows an adult to file the first-party case against an establishment doesn’t mean that they’re worth pursuing.
+Just because a particular state allows an adult to file a first-party case against an establishment doesn’t mean that they’re worth pursuing.
 It is extremely difficult to win these cases because it is hard to convince a jury that an adult should be given money because they went and drank too much alcohol which resulted in their injury.

-A third-party dram shop case is one where another person gets injured by the intoxicated individual.
+A third-party dram shop case is one where another person gets injured by an intoxicated individual.
 For example, a person consumes a lot of alcohol at a restaurant or bar and gets involved in an automobile accident.
 The other driver gets injured in the accident and files a claim against the restaurant or bar.
-This is to be considered as a third-party case.
+This is to be considered a third-party case.
 Third-party cases are allowed by most states, but what the injured individual must prove at the court differs, depending on the state.
 Contact our lawyers to see how we can help you.

 Proving Liability in Dram Shop Litigation

 The majority of cases where a person gets injured involve negligence.
 For instance, in a West Palm Beach automobile accident case, the plaintiff must prove that they got injured because of the negligence of the other driver.